louisloio/TrueLayer_presspage/README.md

 The usage of gradient for large parts of your interface is pretty tricky cause of the accessibility contrast ratio between each side.

 ### Branding colour $Sun
-The branding colour $sun is hard to use, indeed button $sun and text $sun do not reach the AA grade of the WCAAG.
+The branding colour $sun is hard to use, indeed button $sun and text $sun do not reach the AA grade of the [WCAG].
 So, it wont be readable for disabled users and it wont be confortable for any users.

 ### Typography
 Through my experience at Societe Generale I've made significant research on typeface and I wanted to share with you the outcome of this research. this is the reason why I made the interface with Inter font: